Octavius-Dante/Arthelais/ex_30/Readme.md

 <img src="./files/ui5e30-2.png" >
 </br></br>

-*We are going to manipulate the get request value and use it for POST call*
+*We are going to manipulate the get request values and use it for POST call*

 </br></br>
 <img src="./files/ui5e30-3.png" >